-Yesterday I was at a breakfast meeting in preparation for this year’s United Way campaign.
+Every now and again I am reminded of the power of storytelling.
+One example was a breakfast meeting in preparation for a United Way campaign a few years ago.
 We talked about the “goal”, about the “theme” and about some of the great causes that will benefit from the fund raising that we do.

-We also had a guest speaker who is very involved with the charitable world here in Ottawa.
-His talk was powerful …
+We also had a guest speaker who is very involved with the charitable world and his talk was powerful, because of his storytelling capability …

 - he didn’t talk for too long, maybe 30 minutes;